 Map of Zebulon Montgomery Pike Trail to Red River, Mexico Journey

-In 2003 I follow the Trail of Zebulon Montgomery Pike, who received the order from president Jefferson, to explore the Arkansaw and Red River and also to gather information about the Spanish territory.
-The whole trail is too long for one vacation trip, so I have to split it in two parts: The first part ends at the location in Colorado, where Pike established a small stockade und was captured by Spanish Dragoons.
+In 2003 I follow the Trail of Zebulon Montgomery Pike, who received the order from president Jefferson, to explore the Arkansas and Red River and also to gather information about the Spanish territory.
+The whole trail is too long for one vacation trip, so I have to split it in two parts: The first part ends at the location in Colorado, where Pike established a small stockade and was captured by Spanish Dragoons.
 The second part of the journey, I am following right now, follows the path with the Spaniards.
-This way would get me deep into Mexico, which I decided to be too risky for me alone and all my equipment.
+The original trail would take me too deep into Mexico, which I decided to be too risky for me alone with all my equipment.
 So I travel along the Rio Grande, until I reach Pikes path again, when he reenters nowadays USA.

 First I follow the Interstates from Pittsburgh to Alamosa, Colorado.
 Just a couple of miles distance from this city is the place, where Pike has been captured on February 27th, 1807.
 The Spaniards took him to the south following approximately the course of the Rio Grande.
 The first destination was Santa Fé.
 There Pike was interrogated by the governor.
 Pike reaffirmed, that he didn’t knew he was on Spanish Territory.
 He had the order to explore the Red River and mistook the Rio Grande with the Red River.